Career / Career Progression

 • No Built-In Labs

-Custom Exercise Distribution.
 When you create a custom exercise, you must save the activity as a file and distribute this file to all interested parties.
 The lack of a centralized distribution method results in some challenges.
-For example, if you (or someone) needs to update the exercise to fix a bug, correct lab instructions, or add additional content, you'll need to redistribute updated version of the exercise file.
+For example, if you (or someone) need to update the exercise to fix a bug, correct lab instructions, or add additional content, you'll need to redistribute the updated version of the exercise file.

 Versioning is also a challenge.
-A Packet Tracer file created with version 7.2.1 is not compatible with prior versions of Packet Tracer (although the latest version of Packet Tracer is fully backwards-compatible).
+A Packet Tracer file created with version 7.2.1 is not compatible with prior versions of Packet Tracer (although the latest version is fully backward compatible).

 Why not have a marketplace?
 Ideally, these challenges would be resolved with an in-application "marketplace" of lab exercises similar to what Boson's NetSim offers.
 With this solution, authors could publish exercises directly to NetAcad that could then be downloaded by others from within Packet Tracer instead of downloading and opening a separate file.
 This also opens up the possibility for friendly competition amongst lab exercise authors through the simple implementation of a rating system, allowing high-quality lab exercises to rise to the top.

-Bugs.
 All software has bugs, and Packet Tracer is no exception.
 Packet Tracer's bugs tend to be more prominent than other simulators or emulators, perhaps due to its popularity and widespread use through Cisco's NetAcad courses.
 A quick Google search shows users repeatedly report odd bugs where the configuration of a device is correct, but the behavior of the device is unexpected.
-These bugs are typically fixed by saving the simulation file, then reloading Packet Tracer, after which the device is behaving as expected.
+These bugs are typically fixed by saving the simulation file and then reloading Packet Tracer, after which the device behaves as expected.
 This is a problem because you may spend precious time troubleshooting rather than labbing.

-Since Packet Tracer is so similar to a production environment, there's another risk here, too.
-You can inadvertently develop a habit of "saving and reloading" as a valid troubleshooting methodology, which can carry over into production environments and be impactful to business networks.
+Since Packet Tracer is so similar to a production environment, there's another risk.
+You can inadvertently develop a habit of "saving and reloading" as a valid troubleshooting methodology, which can carry over into production environments and impact business networks.

 Packet Tracer: The Gold Standard Cisco Simulator